How to Wash a Wool Blanket Without Shrinking It

 Can I put a wool blanket in the washing machine?

-If the label says machine washable or superwash: yes — wool/delicate cycle, cold, lowest spin, wool detergent, washed alone.
+If the label says machine washable or superwash: yes.
+Use the wool/delicate cycle, cold, lowest spin, with wool detergent, washed alone.
 No such label means the bathtub method or a professional.
 When the label is missing on a blanket you care about, assume hand wash.

 How do you dry a wool blanket without stretching it?